Latest News SEO

-On Thursday 11th December, Google announced the rollout of the December 2025 Core Update, their latest and final algorithm update of 2025.
+On Thursday 11th December, Google announced the rollout of the December 2025 Core Update, their latest and final algorithm update of 2025, which finished rolling out on the Monday 29th December.

-So far, this update appears to be following all the usual hallmarks and trends of Google’s Core updates, with little information released about its focus and a rough timeline for rollout.
+This update appears to follow all the usual hallmarks and trends of Google’s Core updates, with little information released about its focus and a rough timeline for rollout.

 As always, we’ve broken down the December 2025 Core Update, sharing everything you need to know, along with tips on which metrics to monitor, what to avoid during the rollout, and how to meet Google’s general search guidance.